A couple of days ago…

 I did run up that hill tonight and I will run up it again.
 Then, when I can consistently run up that hill, I will find another hill that is hard to run up, a different part of the forest.
 I actually know where one of the more impossible seeming ascents is, several actually.
 This place is full of hills.
 The hills are part of mountains.

 I run up parts of mountains.

 Maybe one day I will run up a whole mountain.
-I’d just have to increase my uphill running ability by 500 percent to run the Old Mitchell Trail.
+I’d only have to increase my uphill running ability by 500 percent to run the Old Mitchell Trail.

 500 percent is a lot.

-I still smoke cigarettes, which is a stupid thing to still do, doesn’t make sense.
+I still smoke cigarettes, which is a stupid thing to still do.
+It doesn’t make sense.
 I care about my health.
 I want to live a long time.
-I think about quitting when I run uphill, but that is about the only time I think about quitting, except for other times my breathing is not so great.
+I think about quitting when I run uphill, but that is about the only time I think about quitting.
 I try to practice harm reduction.

 This will not be and is not a quitting smoking blog, thought it’d probably do me more good in the long run (no pun intended) to write about that than it would for me to write about all this crazy life experience.